ValverdeDaniel/FacialRecognitionV1/README.md

 $git pull

-#This makes it so that when ever you do git pull you pull the contents from main
+#This makes it so that when ever you do git pull you pull the contents from the main branch

 $git branch --set-upstream-to=origin/main myNameBranch

-#this makes it so that if more than one person are working on branch when you type git  #pull you pull the contents from myNameBranch
+#this makes it so that if more than one person is working on branch when you type git pull you pull any new contents from myNameBranch

 $git branch --set-upstream-to=origin/myNameBranch